Foster Home Safety Requirements in the Northwest Territories

 What they observe:

-• Safe storage of medications, cleaning products, and any firearms or ammunition (must be secured in locked storage)
+- Safe storage of medications, cleaning products, and any firearms or ammunition (firearms must be locked in an approved safe and ammunition stored separately)

 Deficiencies found during the inspection are typically addressed before final approval.
 Minor issues (a missing smoke detector battery, a needed egress window) can usually be corrected quickly.
 Structural deficiencies or major heating system problems may require more time.